Concordium/concordium-rust-smart-contracts/CTS1.rst

 -------------

 The idea of the logged events for this specification is for off-chain applications to be able to track balances and operators without knowledge of the contract specific implementation details.
-For this reason it is important to log events in any custom functionality for the token contract, if these modifies balances or operators.
+For this reason it is important to log events in any functionality of the token contract which modifies balances or operators.

 It MUST be safe for off-chain applications to assume a contract implementing this specification and no events logged have zero tokens and no operators enabled for any address.